-Antibody-drug conjugates (ADCs) represent a fast-growing drug class in oncology.
+Antibody–drug conjugates (ADC) represent a fast-growing drug class in oncology.
 However, ADCs are associated with resistance, and therapies able to overcome it are of utmost importance.
 Recently, enfortumab vedotin-ejfv (EV) was approved in nectin-4+ metastatic urothelial cancer.
-We previously described PVRL4/nectin-4, as a new therapeutic target in breast cancer (BC), and produced an efficient EV-like ADC comprising a human anti-nectin-4 monoclonal antibody conjugated to monomethyl auristatin-E (MMAE) named N41mab-vcMMAE.
-To study the consequence of the long-term treatment with this ADC, we developed a preclinical BC model in mice, and report a mechanism of resistance to N41mab-vcMMAE after a 9- months treatment and a way to reverse it.
+We previously described PVRL4/nectin-4 as a new therapeutic target in breast cancer and produced an efficient EV-like ADC comprising a human anti–nectin-4 mAb conjugated to monomethyl auristatin-E (MMAE) named N41mab-vcMMAE.
+To study the consequence of the long-term treatment with this ADC, we developed a preclinical breast cancer model in mice, and report a mechanism of resistance to N41mab-vcMMAE after 9-month treatment and a way to reverse it.
 RNA-sequencing pointed to an upregulation in resistant tumors of ABCB1 expression, encoding the multidrug resistance protein MDR-1/P-glycoprotein (P-gp), associated with focal gene amplification and high protein expression.
-Sensitivity to N41mab-vcMMAE of the resistant model was restored in vitro by P-gp pharmacological inhibitors, like tariquidar.
+Sensitivity to N41mab-vcMMAE of the resistant model was restored in vitro by P-gp pharmacologic inhibitors, like tariquidar.
 P-gp is expressed in a variety of normal tissues.
-By delivering the drug to the tumor more specifically than does classical chemotherapy, we hypothesized that the combined use of ADC with P-gp inhibitors might reverse resistance in vivo without toxicity.
+By delivering the drug to the tumor more specifically than classical chemotherapy, we hypothesized that the combined use of ADC with P-gp inhibitors might reverse resistance in vivo without toxicity.
 Indeed, we showed that the tariquidar/N41mab-vcMMAE combination was well tolerated and induced a rapid regression of ADC-resistant tumors in mice.
-By contrast, the tariquidar/docetaxel combination was toxic and poorly efficient.
+In contrast, the tariquidar/docetaxel combination was toxic and poorly efficient.
 These results show that ABC transporter inhibitors can be safely used with ADC to reverse ADC-induced resistance and open new opportunities in the fight against multidrug resistance.